EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: Abstract

 \section{Abstract}

-We show that the double dual EPW sextic and double EPW sextic associated with a strongly smooth Gushel--Mukai surface can be realized as moduli spaces of semistable objects with respect to a stability condition on the bounded derived category of it.
-Also, we observe that double dual EPW surface and double EPW surface associated with a special Gushel--Mukai threefold can be realized as moduli spaces of semistable objects on its Kuznetsov component.
-As an application, we refine a statement of Bayer and Perry about Gushel--Mukai threefolds with equivalent Kuznetsov components for the special ones.
+We show that the double dual EPW sextic associated with a strongly smooth Gushel--Mukai surface can be realized as a moduli space of semistable objects on its bounded derived category.
+Also, we observe that the double dual EPW surface associated with a special Gushel--Mukai threefold can be realized as a moduli space of semistable objects on its Kuznetsov component.
+Then we discuss extensions of our main results to double EPW sextics and double EPW surfaces and a refinement of a statement of Bayer and Perry about Gushel--Mukai threefolds with equivalent Kuznetsov components, under a mild assumption.